jtrussell/angular-selection-model/README.md

 ## Running examples

 Install dependencies with `npm` and `bower` then run `grunt server`.
 You'll need the `grunt-cli` module installed globally.
+Run this way the examples will reload automatically as you make changes within the examples folder or to the source files themselves.

+You may also simply open `examples/index.html` with your favorite web browser if the whole grunt thing isn't your cup of tea.

 ## Release history